Ulises-Zamarripa/Data-Processing-using-python/Data/README.md

-The Source:
+- The Source:

 https://www.kaggle.com/datasets/mathsian/hotel-bookings?select=hotel_bookings.csv

+Collection date: 2025

--The Data Dictionary (What does it mean?)
+- The Data Dictionary (What does it mean?)
 This is usually the most important part.
 You need to explain every column (variable) in your table.

 Column Name: The exact name in the file (e.g., temp_c).